Pylons/pyramid/docs/narr/project.rst

 ------------------------------------------------

-The convenience ``paster`` templates included with :mod:`pyramid` differ from each other on two axes:
+The convenience ``paster`` templates included with :mod:`pyramid` differ from each other on a number of axes:

 - the persistence mechanism they offer (no persistence mechanism, :term:`ZODB`, or :term:`SQLAlchemy`).

 - the mechanism they use to map URLs to code (:term:`traversal` or :term:`URL dispatch`).

+- the type of configuration used (:term:`ZCML` vs. imperative configuration).

 The included templates are these: